Everyone has a story to tell.

 He caught the travel bug and he started to talk move about travelling, but not the kind we’d previously done.

 From that moment on, the resort-type holiday was pushed by the wayside and, in its place, we started to take longer trips to places where we could be a little more adventurous and not put our feet up for days on end.

 Our First Big Trip

-I (Florence) had always wanted to do some volunteer work with children at some point and Carlo, one day in late 2008, casually suggested that we go to Africa and do volunteer work.
+I (Florence) had always wanted to do some volunteer work with children and Carlo, one day in late 2008, casually suggested that we go to Africa and do volunteer work.

-I agreed so we researched where we’d go and how we’d get work, booked the flights and told our families that we were going to Africa for 3 months!
+I, of course, agreed so we researched where we’d go, how we’d get work, and what we’d need to do to make the trip a success.
+Three weeks later and we had flights booked and our families told that we were going to Africa for 3 months!

 Once they got over the shock (Facebook wasn’t mainstream back then so they thought they’d never hear from us again!), they wished us well and we were on our way.